gnumonik/regtools/README.md

 `regtools` attempts to parse the entirety of a windows registry hive and load it into memory before running queries on it.
 You'll need at least as much free RAM (probably around 2x as much from rough htop guesstimation) as the size of the file you are loading.
 You *probably* have more than enough RAM, but don't try to run it on a toaster.

 It scales pretty well with the number of cores you have.
-On my Ryzen 3900x, it takes about 3 seconds to deserialize a 45mb hive file with all 12 cores, and around 30 with only one core.
+On my Ryzen 3900x, it takes about 3 seconds to deserialize a 45mb hive file with all 12 cores, and around 30 with only one core in GHCI.
+(I don't think GHCI compiles w/ optimizations so it will likely be faster than 30s on your machine if you somehow have a single core processor in 2021.)

 ### Installation